stasbychkar/Donation-Inventory-API/README.md

 ## Database

 The application uses SQLite with a local file called `donations.db`.
 The database is created automatically when you first run the application.

+## Frontend

+The frontend implementation of the application: [Donation Inventory Frontend](https://github.com/stasbychkar/Donation-Inventory-Frontend)